pism/pism/doc/sphinx/manual/practical-usage/saving-snapshots.rst

 whole 1500 year run, we can restart from near the last multiple of :math:`100` years.
 Restarting with option ``-ye`` would finish the run on the desired year.

-When running PISM on such a batch system it is also possible to save re-startable snapshots at equal wall-clock time (as opposed to model time) intervals by adding the ":opt:`-backup_interval` (hours)" option.
+When running PISM on such a batch system it can also be useful to save re-startable snapshots at equal wall-clock time (as opposed to model time) intervals by adding the ":opt:`-backup_interval` (hours)" option.